borongyan/ReproducibleResarch_PA1/PA1_template.md

 ```
 We have added 8 days by imputting the missing data.

-Show the impact of impute missing data.
+Show the impact of impute missing data by plotting the aggreagated sum of total steps per day, mean and median steps per interval.

 #### Amount of Steps per day